01-edu/public/subjects/make-your-game/audit/README.md

 ##### Use the Dev Tool/Performance to record and try pausing the game while it is running.

+###### Can you confirm there aren't any dropped frames, and requestAnimationFrame is able to run at the same rate unaffected?

 ##### Try moving the player/element using the proper commands and keys to do so.

 ###### Does the player obey the commands?